OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/Readme.md

 SPUS is only used if you are going to deploy ingestion of SharePoint. (https://myTenant.sharepoint.com/sites/DLPDetectionsFinance/Records/)
 These values can be changed later on by going to configuration of the Azure Function App.

-5. There may be a timing issue causing an error for the Queue function.
-That can be safely ignored.
+5. There may be a timing issue causing an error when deploying the logic apps.
+If it is one of the functions it can be safely ignored.

 6. Copy the code from https://github.com/OfficeDev/O365-ActivityFeed-AzureFunction/blob/master/Sentinel/enablesubscription.ps1 to EnableSubscription.
 Run the function once and look for errors in the log.
 (Popup the window while running)